NavneetChauhan22/SupplyChainDashboard/README.md

 ## Problem Statement

-The goal of this Tableau Dashboard is to provide a comprehensive overview of your supply chain operations, helping us to analyze and optimize processes, forecast demand, manage inventory, and evaluate supplier performance.
+The goal of this Tableau Dashboard is to provide a comprehensive overview of company's supply chain operations, helping us to analyze and optimize processes, forecast demand, manage inventory, and evaluate supplier performance.

 ## Sections in the Report